casprwang/blog/content/about/index.md

 This is my blog site, with a focus on simplicity and performance.
 It was built with Jekyll and got migrated to Gatsby.
 It's also coded in the functional paradigm and fully [open sourced](https://github.com/wangsongiam/songwang.io).

-While the site is about expressing myself through words, the UI and codes are also carrying reflections.
+While the site is about expressing myself through words, the UI and codes are also carrying my reflections.